eirikio/dotfiles/README.md

-1. Download the dotfiles repo to your Downloads folder (default path for downloaded files).
+1. Download the repo to your Downloads folder

 3. Run these commands in PowerShell
 ```